The History of Burger King and the First 10 Locations

 Burger King Logo from 1955 – 1968

-However, by 1959, the original owners were facing financial difficulties, so they sold the company to a Miami-based franchisee duo: James McLamore and David R. Edgerton.
+However, by 1959, the original owners faced financial difficulties, so they sold the company to a Miami-based franchisee duo: James McLamore and David R. Edgerton.
 This marked a turning point for the company, as McLamore and Edgerton revamped the concept and renamed it Burger King.

 Whopper Fast Fact

-Under McLamore and Edgerton’s leadership, Burger King began to expand rapidly through franchising.
-They introduced the “Whopper” in 1957, a signature hamburger that would go on to become the company’s most iconic menu item.
+Under McLamore and Edgerton’s leadership, Burger King expanded rapidly through franchising.
+In 1957, they introduced the “Whopper,” a signature hamburger that would go on to become the company’s most iconic menu item.
 The Whopper‘s popularity contributed to Burger King‘s success and helped establish its unique identity in the fast food industry.

-In 1963, the company introduced its signature logo—a bun with the word “Burger King” in the center, which is still used today with minor modifications.
-The following year, the first international Burger King restaurant opened its doors in Puerto Rico, marking the beginning of its global expansion.
+In 1963, the company introduced its signature logo—a bun with the word “Burger King” in the center—which is still used today with minor modifications.
+The following year, the first international Burger King restaurant opened its doors in Puerto Rico, marking the beginning of the company’s global expansion.

 Burger King Come As You Are Poster